 Leesa Original Mattress Review Highlights

-- The Original Leesa may be the best value that we’ve come across after testing more than 150 mattresses.
+- The Original Leesa mattress may be the best value that we’ve come across after testing more than 150 mattresses.

 - This all-foam mattress boasts exceptional spine alignment, responsiveness, and motion transfer.

 - Its balance of a plush comfort layer, contouring transition layer, and supportive polyfoam bottom layer creates a medium-firm feel great for most sleepers.

 - Best for value shoppers; back, side, and combination sleepers; and couples who share a bed.